Volkswagen Passat: B8 (Typ 3G; 2015)

-The eighth generation model of the Passat was unveiled on 3 July 2014, with sales commenced in November 2014 in Continental Europe and in January 2015 in the United Kingdom as a four-door saloon and estate.
-Following other Volkswagen Group passenger vehicles such as the Volkswagen Golf Mk7, it is based on a MQB platform, a modular automobile construction platform designed for transverse, front-engined cars.
+The eighth generation model of the Passat was unveiled on 3 July 2014, with sales commencing in November 2014 in Continental Europe and in January 2015 in the United Kingdom as a four-door saloon and estate.
+Following other Volkswagen Group passenger vehicles such as the Volkswagen Golf Mk7, it is based on the MQB platform, a modular automobile construction platform designed for transverse, front-engined cars.

 The Passat B8 continued to be sold in China under the name Magotan; this version has an 80 mm longer wheelbase.

 B9 (Typ 3J; 2023)

 The ninth-generation Passat is available strictly as an estate (Variant) except for China, where it is also available as a saloon.
-It was unveiled on 31 August 2023 and made its official debut at the 2023 Munich Motor Show, it is based on the revised version of the MQB Evo platform and is assembled in Slovakia instead of Germany alongside the Škoda Superb that it is based on.
+It was unveiled on 31 August 2023 and made its official debut at the 2023 Munich Motor Show; it is based on the revised version of the MQB Evo platform and is assembled in Slovakia instead of Germany alongside the Škoda Superb that it is based on.

 The Magotan saloon from the FAW-Volkswagen Chinese joint venture was unveiled on 25 April 2024 at the 2024 Beijing Auto Show, being based on the same MQB Evo platform as the B9 Passat Variant sold globally.

 The Passat Pro saloon from the SAIC Volkswagen Chinese joint venture is also based on the same MQB Evo platform as the B9 Passat Variant and was released in September 2024.
 Compared to the Magotan, the Passat Pro features a different front fascia that is borrowed from the Passat Variant and is 16 mm shorter in length.